mist64/cbmbus_doc/4 Standard Serial.md

 Only so-called "controllers" may perform a command transmission, and on Commodore busses, there is always only one controller: the computer.
 All bus participants that are not controllers are called "devices".

-When the controller wants to send a command, it pulls the ATN ("Attention") line at any time.
-It can even do this in the middle of a byte transmission.
+When the controller wants to send a command, it pulls the ATN ("Attention") line at any time, possibly even in the middle of a byte transmission.
+(The byte stream will not be resumed after the command.)
 It then pulls CLK and releases DATA, because it is now the sender.

-All devices on the bus have to respond to ATN by pulling DATA ("ATN Response Timing") within 1000 µs,  and also eventually release CLK, because they are now receivers.
+All devices on the bus have to respond to ATN by pulling DATA within 1000 µs ("ATN Response Timing"),  and also eventually release CLK, because they are now receivers.
 Devices usually implement this in hardware by automatically answering ATN=1 with DATA=1, so that they can participate in receiving the command even when the CPU is busy and cannot be interrupted.

 All devices then have to participate in receiving the command byte stream, but as in any transmission, any device can stall after step 1, signaling that it is not yet ready for data.

 The controller sends the command data like any other transmission, and releases ATN afterwards.
-It does not signal EOI during the transmission of the last byte, since the release of ATN signals the end of the stream already.
+It does not signal EOI during the transmission of the last byte, since the release of ATN already signals the end of the stream.

-The encoding of commands is part of the [layer 3 bus arbitrarion protocol](https://www.pagetable.com/?p=1031).
+The encoding of commands is part of the [layer 3 bus arbitration protocol](https://www.pagetable.com/?p=1031).

 ### Initiating/Ending a Transmission and Bus Turnaround

 On an idle bus, CLK and DATA are released, so they read as 0.
-The initial state of the transmission of a byte has both lines pulled, so first, the sender has to pull CLK, then the receivers has to pull DATA.
-This is what happens at the beginning of a command transmission when the bus was idle.
+The initial state of the transmission of a byte has both lines pulled, so first, the sender has to pull CLK, then the receivers have to pull DATA.
+This is what happens at the beginning of a command transmission when the bus is idle.
 Similarly, at the end of the transmission, the sender releases CLK, and the receivers release DATA, so the bus is idle again.

 It becomes interesting when two transmissions follow each other immediately, and the sender and receiver roles are different between transmissions.
-The assignment of senders and receivers can only be changed by a command (during ATN = 1), which is a transmission with a potentially different set of senders and receivers anyway.
-So at the end of the command, there needs to be an orderly transision from the end state of the old to the initial state of the new transmission – a bus turnaround.
+The assignment of senders and receivers can only be changed by a command (during ATN = 1), which itself is a transmission with a potentially different set of senders and receivers anyway.
+So at the end of the command, there needs to be an orderly transition from the end state of the old transmission to the initial state of the new one – a bus turnaround.

 #### A: End state of the original transmission
 ![](docs/cbmbus/serial-39.png =601x131)